layflags/parcel-plugin-metaimage/README.md

 [![npm](https://img.shields.io/npm/v/parcel-plugin-metaimage.svg)](https://www.npmjs.com/package/parcel-plugin-metaimage)

+*This plugin is based on [Luke Childs](https://github.com/lukechilds/parcel-plugin-ogimage) and [nothingrandom](https://github.com/nothingrandom/parcel-plugin-ogimage) code.*

-Sets absolute URLs for `og:image` meta tags.
-This is required by the spec and relative URLs will not work on some sites such as Twitter.
+Sets absolute URLs for `og:image` of `twitter:image` meta tags.
+This is required by the spec and relative URLs will not work on some sites such as Facebook or Twitter.

 You can fix this directly in parcel by using `--public-url https://example.com`, however now all your URLs are hardcoded to absolute URLs which may be undesirable and can break things like prerendering.